dotruby/redmine_redis_notifier/README.md

 # 📣 Redmine Redis Notifier
 [![Plugin Test](https://github.com/dotruby/redmine_redis_notifier/actions/workflows/ci.yml/badge.svg)](https://github.com/dotruby/redmine_redis_notifier/actions/workflows/ci.yml)

 This Redmine Plugin enhances several core models to make use of a Redis PubSub logic.
 Whenever such objects are created/updated/deleted, a message is published on a specific Redis channel.
-You could then implement you own subcription logic and use Redis subscripe feature to further work with the the given message information in any way you want.
+You could then implement you own subcription logic and use Redis subscripe feature to further work with the given message information in any way you want.
 Use cases could be something like:

 * On project creation also create a folder structure on the file server
 * On user creation add the user to certain lists